yurii-shkoropad/avr-cheat-sheet/projects/built-in-led/readme.md

 # Built-in LED
-In this project built-in LED of Arduino UNO board will toggle.
+In this project built-in LED board will toggle on Arduino UNO board.

 ## Description
 Arduino UNO board has built-in LED on PIN 13 (PB5).